Jordan EJ14

-The Jordan EJ14 was the fourteenth Jordan Formula One car.
-It was used by the team to compete in the 2004 Formula One season.
+The Jordan EJ14 was the car with which the Jordan team competed in the 2004 Formula One season.
+The car was driven by Nick Heidfeld, Giorgio Pantano and Timo Glock.

+Overview

 The car itself was not a totally new car; instead it was a major upgrade of the previous year's uncompetitive EJ13.
 The chassis itself was modified and combined with a new aerodynamic package and more powerful Ford-badged Cosworth engine.
 It also had a return to a single-keel suspension layout.
 However, the team's small budget meant that little or no testing of the cars was carried out, both before the season and during it.
 Unsurprisingly, the car was just as uncompetitive as its predecessor.
 The lack of speed was blamed on a lack of power coming from the Cosworth engine, which the team claimed was not the same as those being used by Jaguar, Ford's works team.